How Wilhelmsen Successfully Rolled-out a Global Digitization Project with Attensi

 International shipping giant Wilhelmsen needed a tool to ensure consistent implementation of its new Salesforce solution.

-By working with Attensi’s game-based training, Wilhelmsen effectively launched new IT-systems, processes, and procedures across its numerous locations, achieving record satisfaction results amongst its employees.
+By working with Attensi’s gamified simulation training, Wilhelmsen effectively launched new IT-systems, processes, and procedures across numerous locations, and earned record satisfaction results from its employees.

 As one of the world’s most recognized international shipping brands, Wilhelmsen is no stranger to changing tides.
 And after more than 200 years in operation, the company has seen its fair share of new technologies come and go.

 But in an industry synonymous with huge, slow-turning vessels, Wilhelmsen is notably more agile in making operational changes.

 Wilhelmsen’s staff are responsible for products and services being applied consistently across all territories.
 When you’re operating out of more than 2,200 ports in 125 countries, this presents a unique set of challenges.

 The operational system that Wilhelmsen had previously relied on was over 20 years old.
 The management team knew it was time to introduce something new and fit for purpose, and Salesforce’s CPQ module – or ‘Configure Price and Quote’ – proved to be the ideal solution.

 But now Wilhelmsen was faced with a fresh problem.
 How to get employees up-to-speed with a new system quickly, effectively, and in a format that would engage them?